Phthanophaneron

-The Gulf flashlightfish (Phthanophaneron harveyi) is a species of saltwater fish of the family Anomalopidae, also known as lanterneye fish, of the order Beryciformes.
+Phthanophaneron harveyi, the Gulf flashlightfish, is a species of saltwater fish of the family Anomalopidae.
 It is endemic to the Gulf of California.
-This cryptic fish is the only known member of its genus.
+This cryptic fish is the only known member of the genus Phthanophaneron.
 It was first reported in the Pacific Ocean in 1976 and is extremely rare.

 Taxonomy

 Its genus name comes from Greek: "phthano" meaning "to arrive the first", and "phaneros" meaning "visible."
 It was named "harveyi" after American zoologist and leading bioluminescence authority Edmund Newton Harvey.
 It was originally classified as a species of Kryptophanaron along with the Atlantic flashlightfish, but was later moved to its own genus.

 Description

 Although some sources list its maximum size as 8.0 cm TL, a 1986 paper claims that a female specimen was caught with a length of 20.4 cm SL.

 Oblong body; Large head, bones of the head and shoulder girdle are sculptured with numerous spine-bearing ridges; Broad ridges and skin separate the sensory canals at the top of the head; short and blunt snout; oblique mouth, moderately sized; teeth small and conical; large eye that is wider than the snout; only one papilla is found behind the eye; dorsal fin is in two parts; caudal fin deeply forked; small and rough scales; approximately 80 in longitudinal series on upper side; row of 12-13 enlarged and keeled scales.